 - Society for Advancing Chicanos/Hispanics & Native Americans in Science

 The Office of National Scholarships & Fellowships supports the creation and submission of applications to both graduate and undergraduate programs.
-These include a specific list of fellowships for historically underrepresented students.
 Other opportunities for financial aid have been compiled by the Office of Student Financial Aid Services, including resources specifically for graduate students.

 The Office of Institutional Equity (OIE) sets and enforces policies related to equity and inclusivity at UConn for all students and staff, and is responsible for legal compliance with relevant federal and state legislation.
 The OIE works in multiple DEI-related areas, including: